We've compiled a list of marketing tips for architects that actually make the phone ring; all you need is a bit of practice and a lot of patience.

 - Which associations or clubs do they belong to?
 Maybe we can we can write for or advertise through the association newsletter or even join the club.

-You see, the key to catching the best fish is finding the right fishing spot.
+You see, the key to catching the best fish is to find the right fishing spot.

 ‘Sell the problem you solve, not the solution you offer.’

-Once we know WHO and WHERE our ideal fish swim, we need to identify the bait that attracts them.
+Pro Marketing Tips For Architects: Once we know WHO they are and WHERE our ideal fish swim, we need to identify the bait that attracts them.
 In this case, our best bait is problem-solving information.

 Saying ‘I am an architect’ does not differentiate you from a thousand others in your area, so that is not great bait.